massalabs/massa-standards/wallet/file-format.md

 To protect the private key, a symmetric key is derived from the user password using the PBKDF2 algorithm, as defined in IETF [RFC 2898](https://www.ietf.org/rfc/rfc2898.txt).

+> _NOTE:_ The user input password is converted to bytes using the utf-8 encoding.

 Specifically, the PBKDF2 arguments defined in section 5.2 of the aforementioned standard must follow the followings:

 - 16-byte salt,